jupyterlab/jupyterlab/docs/source/developer/internationalization.rst

 Language packs publication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Each time a ``.bumpversion.cfg`` in any *language packs* is modified the `Create Release and publish packages <https://github.com/jupyterlab/language-packs/blob/master/.github/workflows/release_publish.yml>`_ will be automatically triggered.
+Each time package version is modified the `Create Release and publish packages <https://github.com/jupyterlab/language-packs/blob/master/.github/workflows/release_publish.yml>`_ will be automatically triggered.
 Its steps are:

 1. Check that all language packs have identical versions